 Triple Arches – During high season, it’s hard to stop and view this engineering marvel.
 This iconic structure Triple Arches remains strong at nearly 90 years old.

 Lunch Creek – About 1 mile beyond Logan Pass, another creek crosses under Going-To-The-Sun Road.
 Bubbling water slips over a natural stone staircase and colorful wildflowers litter the landscape.
-A ranger also told us watch out for big horn sheep when visiting, who like to frequent the creek.
+A ranger also told us to watch out for bighorn sheep when visiting, who like to frequent the creek.